edgio-docs/edgio-docs/guides/open_edge/index.md

 </Callout>

 ### Exporting Data
 To export chart data to a PowerPoint (.ppt) file that contains a screenshot of the chart, click the **Export** drop-down menu on the right above the chart; then select **PowerPoint**.
-Control creates and downloads the report.
+The Control portal creates and downloads the report.

 ## Creating Additional Users